Jemurai/simplyautom8d/README.md

-# Jemurai Simple Intel
+# Jemurai Simply Autom8d

-Simple Intel is a project to help organizations identify important security information and work it into their workflows.
+Simply Autom8d is a project to help organizations to do simple security automations.

-The basic idea is to grab some of the most canonical data on vulnerabilities (CISA, NVD) and then to make it easy to build alerting around these in your automation flows.

 ## Design